Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

     struct list_t *next;
 } list_t;
 ```
+---
+&nbsp;

-## Chess AI Implementation
+## Tic-Tac-Toe AI Implementation

-While Tic Tac Toe is not a necessarily complicated game like Chess, we still need to search for the best move in a given position efficiently for both time and space complexity.
+While Tic Tac Toe is not a necessarily complicated game like Chess, we still need to search for the best move in a given position efficiently for better time and space complexity.
 In our implementation, we used Monte Carlo algorithm; let's see how it works:

 1. For each possible move, simulate multiple random games by making random moves until the game ends.